What's the recovery like for Tattoo Removal?

 Why does my tattoo look the same right after treatment?

-The laser breaks up ink particles at a microscopic level — the fading happens over weeks as your body clears those fragments.
-It's normal for the tattoo to look unchanged immediately after, and for visible fading to appear gradually over 6–8 weeks post-session.
+The laser shatters the ink into microscopic fragments that your body clears over weeks.
+It is normal for the tattoo to look unchanged immediately and to fade gradually over the 6 to 8 weeks after each session.